 In December 2011, the FASB issued Accounting Standards Update No. 2011-11 (ASU 2011-11), Disclosures about Offsetting Assets and Liabilities, where entities are required to disclose both gross information and net information about both instruments and transactions eligible for offset in the statement of financial position and instruments and transactions subject to an agreement similar to a master netting arrangement.
-This scope would include derivatives, sale and repurchase agreements, and securities borrowing and securities lending arrangements.
+This scope would include derivatives, sale and repurchase agreements, and reverse sale and repurchase agreements, and securities borrowing and securities lending arrangements.
 These disclosures assist users of financial statements in evaluating the effect or potential effect of netting arrangements on a company's financial position.
 The Company is required to apply the amendments for annual reporting periods beginning on or after January 1, 2013 (November 1, 2013 for the Company).
+Retrospective disclosure is required for all comparative periods presented.
 The Company does not expect the provisions of ASU 2011-11 to have a material impact on its consolidated financial statements.